knative/docs/docs/serving/installing-logging-metrics-traces.md

 If you have not yet installed any observability plugins, continue to the next sections to do so now.

-All observibility plugins require that you first install the core:
+All observability plugins require that you first install the core:

 ```bash
 kubectl apply --filename {{< artifact repo="serving" file="monitoring-core.yaml" >}}